hherman1/gq/README.md

 # This tool sucks.

 Yea, well, I built it last night, so, yea it kinda sucks.
 But please file issues!
 Or submit PRs!
 Maybe this will turn into something useful?
+At least maybe it will inspire some conversation.

 I think it needs a lot of refinement still, in short.